 Students who have not enrolled for three semesters and who have not officially withdrawn from the College are subject to administrative withdrawal.
 Application for readmission is required for consideration for future degree enrollment for any type of withdrawal.

 If a recipient of Title IV funds (federal aid) withdraws before the end of a semester, federal regulations require that the Corcoran calculate the amount of Title IV funds “earned” by the student.
 The Corcoran uses a pro-rata schedule, whereby the percentage of earned aid is based upon the days the student was scheduled to attend (minus any scheduled breaks) up to the date of withdrawal.
 Any and all unearned portions of Title IV federal aid must be returned to the respective Title IV programs.
 These unearned funds are referred to as overpayments.
 The maximum grant overpayment that must be repaid is 50% of the grant funds that were received or that were scheduled to be received.
 Students may make repayment arrangements with the Corcoran or contact the Department of Education.
-If you have any questions about your Title IV funds, you may call the Federal Student Aid Information Center at (800) 433-3243.
+Students having questions about their Title IV funds may call the Federal Student Aid Information Center at (800) 433-3243.

 EXAMPLE: If a student completes 10% of the semester, then 10% of that student’s federal aid is considered earned, while 90% is considered unearned and is thus returned to the respective Title IV programs from which the funds originated.
-However, be advised that as soon as 60% of a semester has been completed, there are no federal funds that are considered unearned.
+However as soon as 60% of a semester has been completed, there are no federal funds that are considered unearned.